wingify/readme-central/reference/API/drafts/get-drafts-of-current--sub-account-1.md

 <HTMLBlock>{`
 <div></div>
 <style></style>
 `}</HTMLBlock>

-Get specific draft of Current / Sub Account.
+Get a specific draft for a workspace.